GRE 2021 Exam Pattern

 Types of ETS GRE Examinations

-There are generally two types of GRE Examinations, which are the GRE General Test and GRE Subject Test.
-The following table gives a comparative analysis between these two.
+There are generally two types of GRE Examinations, which are the GRE General Test and the GRE Subject Test.
+The following table gives a comparative analysis of these two.

 |Particulars||GRE Subject Test||GRE General Test|